alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/Web App Testing.md

 ### 1.9 - Credentials Predictability
 - If creds are generated automatically, are there any patterns or sequences
+- Are there any default credentials for the application?

 ### 1.10 - Unsafe Transmission of Creds
 - Unencrypted transfer